Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Set priorities in a visual way using prioritization matrix.

-Prioritization is very powerful in Fibery as well.
-In Productboard you have to use several existing approaches, but in Fibery you have no limits and can create custom scoring formulas.
+Prioritization is very powerful in Fibery as well, you have no limits and can create custom scoring formulas.
 For example, RICE formula looks like this in Fibery:

 ((Reach * Confidence.Value) * Impact.Value) / Effort

-Product roadmaps are almost identical to what you have in Productboard.
-You can’t add milestones though, but you can more easily zoom-in/zoom-out to have a comfortable timeline scale and see not only Features but anything you like: Objectives, User Stories, Initiatives, etc.
+Product roadmaps are similar to what you have in Productboard.
+You can add milestones and easily zoom-in/zoom-out to have a comfortable timeline scale and see not only Features but anything you like: Objectives, User Stories, Initiatives, etc.

 Software Development

-🦐 In Productboard you can’t track software development, but have to use some external tool, like Jira and Trello:
+🦐 In Productboard you can’t track software development, but have to use some external tool, like Jira or Trello.
+However, there is no Linear integration and Linear is quite popular these days.

 The problem here is silos.
 Silos are bad for cross functional teams.
 Suddenly developers have a hard time seeing real Features or Objectives or even see real customers’ feedback related to these Features.
 It is hard to split features into User Stories and keep product management and software development in sync.
 In general, this is a deep philosophical problem: specialized tools reinforce silos inside a company where information flows are impeded by artificial obstacles and this can lead to poor decisions.
 Integration solves this problem partially, but this is just a workaround to alleviate some pain.